Who we treat

 Katherine Terry BSc (Hons) Ost

-I have always been interested in anatomy and physiology and biology was my favorite subject at school.
-I love helping and educating so after seeing the benefits of Osteopathy for a relative of mine I decided to embark on the 4 year degree course at the European School of Osteopathy, graduating in 2010.
+I have always been interested in anatomy, physiology, psychology and biology.
+I love helping and educating people, so after seeing the benefits of osteopathy for a relative of mine, I decided to embark on the four-year degree course at the European School of Osteopathy, graduating in 2010.

-I particularly enjoy working with older patients, helping them stay mobile and active.
+I particularly enjoy working with women in midlife experiencing increased aches and stiffness, helping them understand how menopause may be having an impact, newly retired patients wanting to stay active, and older adults aiming to maintain mobility and independence.
 Since graduating, I’ve expanded my expertise through further training in Western Medical Acupuncture, Dynamic Taping, and other courses as part of my ongoing professional development.
 I am also a qualified Sports Massage Therapist.

 My approach to treatment combines soft tissue massage techniques with gentle joint mobilisations and stretching to restore movement to areas of restriction.
-I strongly believe what you do outside the treatment room plays a big part in your recovery so will provide advice on self care and exercises.
+I strongly believe what you do outside the treatment room plays a big part in your recovery, so I provide advice on self-care and exercises to support long-term improvement.

-I established Hands on Care Osteopathic Practice in 2012, based within the welcoming Wessex Health Network, in Christchurch.
-I’ve grown the practice and now have Michelle working alongside me.
+I established Hands on Care Osteopathic Practice in 2012, originally based within the Wessex Health Network in Christchurch.
+In 2024, I opened my own premises in New Milton, where the clinic is now based.
+I love working within the community where I live, and have grown the practice to include Michelle working alongside me.
+Other therapist also practice from the clinic.

 Michelle Hancock